 FYI: Dianne's first job was at age 10 in St. Louis, MO.
 She would walk six blocks and sweep out her grandfather's tailoring shop after hours for fifty-cents.
 She got to keep all the coins on the dressingroom floor.
 Her grandfather, Woods the Taylor, made mohair suits for Chuck Berry, the rock and roll artist.

-Dianne started her career as a recreation leader for the city of St. Louis, MO while pursuing an undergraduate degree in education.
-She then worked as a middle school math instructor in the public school system, while earning her graduate degree from Washington University in St. Louis, MO.
+Dianne started her career as a recreation leader for the city of St. Louis, MO, while pursuing an undergraduate degree in education.
+She worked as a middle school math instructor in the public school system, while earning her graduate degree from Washington University, St. Louis, MO.
 Dianne then held a variety of positions at the U.S. Equal Employment Opportunity Commission (EEOC) as an investigator and conciliator in the St. Louis Office and as an EEO instructor and Employee Development Specialist at EEOC Headquarters in Washington, DC.
 She also worked at the U.S. Department of Agriculture (USDA-HQ) in training/employee development for Agricultural Marketing Services.
 In 1987, she left the federal government and created Sutton Enterprises in Washington, D.C.